Ezra Chitando

-Ezra Chitando is a Zimbabwean religion Academic.
+Ezra Chitando is a Zimbabwean religious studies Academic.
 He is Professor of History and Phenomenology of Religion at the University of Zimbabwe, in Harare, Zimbabwe.
 He serves as Theology Consultant on HIV and AIDS with EHAIA, the Ecumenical HIV and AIDS Initiatives and Advocacy, of the World Council of Churches.
 In this capacity, he has engaged in gender activism, specifically concerned with transforming socio-cultural and religious notions of masculinity.

 Background

 Chitando holds a DPhil degree (University of Zimbabwe, 2001), a MA degree (University of Zimbabwe, 1993), and a BA HONS degree (University of Zimbabwe, 1991), all in the study of religion.
 He has held visiting positions and research fellowships with institutions such as the University of Bamberg (Germany), Nordic Africa Institute (Sweden), and the University of Edinburgh (UK).

 Chitando has researched and published about contemporary religion in Africa, mostly in Zimbabwe.